marmiha/oauthproxy/README.md

 ### Installation

 A valid [installation of Go](https://go.dev/doc/install) is required.
-This installs the latest version of the `oauth-proxy` cmd tool from the master branch.
+This installs the latest version of the `oauthproxy` cmd tool from the master branch.

 ```
-go install github.com/gume1a/oauth-proxy@latest
+go install github.com/gume1a/oauthproxy@latest
 ```

 ### Configuration